 The programme leads to a Master of Social Science (120 credits) with Statistics as the main field of study.
 After one year of study it may also be possible to obtain a Master of Social Science (60 credits).

 Alongside these courses, more applied courses are offered.
 Examples of courses: Econometric Theory and Methodology Financial Econometrics Generalised Linear Models Multivariate Analysis Structural Equation Models Survival Analysis Time Series Econometrics

 Semester 4 Master's thesis, 30 credits

 The Master Programme in Statistics is an international education and is taught in English.
 Instruction is mainly in the form of lectures, seminars and tutorials with elements of assignments.
 Examination of the courses is in the form of written exams, assignments and seminars.
 The programme is offered in Uppsala.

-Amongst private employers, positions for statisticians are often found in the financial sector (banks, insurance, etc.), biomedical companies, research companies, opinion polling organisations and associations, while qualified statisticians in the public sector often work as analysts and investigators.
+Amongst private employers, positions for statisticians are often found in the financial sector (banks, insurance, etc.), biomedical companies, consulting companies, opinion polling organisations and associations, while qualified statisticians in the public sector often work as analysts and investigators.

 Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
 Also required is 90 credits in statistics.

 Language requirements All applicants need to verify English language proficiency that corresponds to English studies at upper secondary (high school) level in Sweden ("English 6").
 This can be done in a number of ways, including through an internationally recognised test such as TOEFL or IELTS, or through previous upper secondary (high school) or university studies.
 The minimum test scores are:

 IELTS: an overall mark of 6.5 and no section below 5.5